shanedonburke/cmdkeep/README.md

 ck run cat
 ```

-This runs the `diff` command with the given arguments (to skip prompting).
+★ Runs the `diff` command with the given arguments (to skip prompting):

 ```shell
 ck diff --args=firstarg,secondarg
 ```

-This runs the last command executed, prompting the user for arguments.
+★ Reruns the last command executed, prompting the user for arguments:

 ```shell
 ck last
 ```

-This reruns the last command executed with the same arguments.
+★ Reruns the last command with the same arguments.
-The user will not be prompted.
+The user will not be prompted:

 ```shell
 ck last -dy
 ```

-This runs an arbitrary command without saving it.
+★ Runs an arbitrary command without saving it:

 ```shell
 ck -c 'git commit -m "{}"'
 ```

-This prints the assembled `diff` command instead of executing it.
+★ Prints the assembled `diff` command instead of executing it:

 ```shell
 ck diff -p --args=firstarg,secondarg